-- (1) Any formal warning issued relates to the student's programme registration. - (2) Before making a recommendation to the Vice-Principal that a student's registration should be terminated, the Head of Department or School, or an authorised deputy, must issue the student with two formal warnings by letter.
+(1) Any formal warning issued relates to the student's programme registration.

+- (2) Before making a recommendation to the Senior Vice-Principal (Education) or nominee that a student's registration should be terminated, Student Administration, must issue the student with two formal warnings by letter on behalf of the Heads of School, or authorised deputies.
 Each letter shall state the reason(s) for the warning, the nature of any requirement made of the student in order to demonstrate improvement and the period of time within which this is to be done in order for the student to avoid his/her registration being terminated.
 The second letter of formal warning shall state the fact that it is the final warning.
-If the Head of Department or School is the student's Personal Adviser, it may be appropriate for a different member of staff to issue the formal warnings and monitor the student's progress.
-In the case of a student on a joint programme, both Heads of Department or School should endorse the issuing of each formal warning and the request to terminate the student's registration with the College. - (3) Normally four weeks, or three weeks in the case of courses taught over only one term, must elapse between the first and second formal warnings in order to give adequate time for the student to demonstrate a satisfactory level of improvement.
-The period of time between warnings may be shortened as appropriate in the case of programmes delivered over less than an academic year or in the case of students studying at the College or a partner institution for less than one academic or calendar year. - (4) At each warning the student will be offered the opportunity to submit a written response and/or to meet with the Head(s) of Department or School in order to discuss the grounds for the warning.
+If the Head of School or authorised deputy is the student's Personal Tutor, it may be appropriate for a different member of staff to issue the formal warnings and monitor the student's progress.
+In the case of a student on a joint programme, both Heads of School or authorised deputies should endorse the issuing of each formal warning and the request to terminate the student's registration with the College. - (3) Normally four weeks, or three weeks in the case of courses taught over only one term, must elapse between the first and second formal warnings in order to give adequate time for the student to demonstrate a satisfactory level of improvement.
+The period of time between warnings may be shortened as appropriate in the case of programmes delivered over less than an academic year or in the case of students studying at the College or a partner institution for less than one academic or calendar year. - (4) At each warning the student will be offered the opportunity to submit a written response and/or to meet with the Head(s) of School or authorised deputies in order to discuss the grounds for the warning.
 The student may be accompanied at the meeting by another student or member of staff of the College.
-The Head(s) of Department or School may set the warning aside and confirm this decision to the student by letter on provision of a satisfactory and adequately documented explanation for the student's record of attendance, academic performance or productivity.
-Formal warnings which have not been set aside will remain active for the duration of the student's programme of study.

-(5) If after the second letter of formal warning there is insufficient improvement, it may be decided to recommend that the student's registration should be terminated.
-The Head(s) of Department or School shall communicate the decision and the grounds for it in writing to the Director of Academic Services.
-The Director of Academic Services, or his/her nominee, will then present the case to the Vice-Principal, who will make a final decision based on the particular circumstances.
+Student Administration may set the warning aside on the recommendation of the Head(s) of School or authorised deputies, and confirm this decision to the student by letter on provision of a satisfactory and adequately documented explanation for the student's record of attendance, academic performance or productivity.
+Formal warnings which have not been set aside will remain active for the duration of the student's programme of study. - (5) If after the second letter of formal warning there is insufficient improvement, it may be decided in consultation with the student's School(s), to recommend that the student's registration should be terminated.
+Student Administration will present the case to the Senior Vice-Principal (Education) or nominee, who will make a final decision based on the particular circumstances.